cobalt2727/L4T-Megascript/README.md

 - lemon-sherbet: Creator and developer of the Celeste Classic Port
 - Acry: Creator and developer of the Flappy Bird Port
 - SuperTux: Creators and developers of SuperTux2
+- n64decomp: Responsibles of the SM64 Decompilation Proyect
+- sm64pc: Adapted the SM64 Port to work with ARM64 devices (Like the Nintendo Switch)